RickCarlino/KoalaCards/README.md

 **Prerequisites:** NodeJS is required.
 I've tested it on v18 of node, and newer versions will probably work too.

 The project is in a semi-public alpha phase.
-If you don't understand the instructions below, you might want to wait for the project to mature before proceeding.
-Please only contact me for help if you're a professional software developer.
+If you don't understand the instructions below, you might want to wait for the project to mature before proceeding. **These instructions may be out of date.
+Please raise an issue if things don't work!**

 1. Install NodeJS if you have not done so already.
 1. Clone this repo and `cd` in.